 - Format – Most people will not thoroughly read every word you write; most will quickly skim through, searching for keywords and phrases.
 Keep this in mind!
 This is where using short paragraphs, subheadings, and images are crucial.
 You are trying to make reading your article as easy as possible for your guest, allowing them to quickly find what they are looking for but also providing useful content.

-If you can effectively get your point across in 300 words and your visitors find your information useful, then the length is most likely the right size.
+If you can efficiently get your point across in 300 words and your visitors find your information useful, then the length is most likely the right size.

-Another key point to remember after making a blog post–if you find it’s not getting ranked or it doesn’t get any traffic, and you stress and stress about it and constantly check Google Webmaster Tools to see how well your page ranked…
+Another critical point to remember after making a blog post–if you find it’s not getting ranked or it doesn’t get any traffic, and your stress and stress about it and continuously check Google Webmaster Tools to see how well your page ranked…

 IS TO GET OVER IT!!!
-My best advice is to quickly move on and keep writing more content.
+My best advice is to move on and keep writing more content quickly.
 Some of your posts will rank and others will not; this is just the way it works.
 Just try to make the best posting you can, and let the chips fall where they may.
-Just keep focusing on quality writing and providing useable content instead of page rankings.
+Just keep focusing on quality writing and providing usable content instead of page rankings.

-In order to stay within the writing flow, distraction needs to be limited.
-Turn off your phone, avoid watching videos (this is my major weakness), and browsing the web.
+To stay within the writing flow, distraction needs to be limited.
+Turn off your phone, avoid watching videos (this is my primary weakness), and browsing the web.
 The more focused you are, the better your writing will become.

 Do your best!
 That is all you can do anyway.
 We are all not writers, and some of us really struggle with writing.